lawrencecrane/evolving-database-strategy/README.md

 # Evolving Database Strategy

-This is design pattern for implementing database changes overtime.
+This is design pattern for implementing database changes over time.

 In this template